Applying Occam's Razor to Transformer-Based Dependency Parsing: What Works, What Doesn't, and What is Really Necessary: Introduction

-In this paper, we disentangle the effects of the above factors in order to determine their impact on parser performance.
-We do so by performing a series of experiments on the Universal Dependencies treebanks of a diverse set of languages using STEPS (the \textbf{S}tuttgart \textbf{T}ransformer-based \textbf{E}xtensible \textbf{P}arsing \textbf{S}ystem), a modular graph-based dependency parser implementation based on PyTorch \citep{paszke2019pytorch}.
-Our setup facilitates estimating the impact of the various architecture and configuration decision in a comparable way.
+The aim of this paper is to disentangle the effects of the above factors and determine their impact on parser performance.
+We appeal to the concept of Occam's razor by ways of avoiding architectural elements that do not bring about a testable advantage.
+With this idea in mind, we introduce STEPS (the \textbf{S}tuttgart \textbf{T}ransformer-based \textbf{E}xtensible \textbf{P}arsing \textbf{S}ystem), a modular graph-based dependency parser which implements commonly used modules such as biaffine scorers \citep{dozat-etal-2017-stanfords,kondratyuk2019languages} or LSTM layers \citep{straka-2018-udpipe} (see \fref{modular_parser}).
+Using STEPS, we perform a series of experiments on the UD treebanks of a diverse set of languages.
+Our setup facilitates estimating the impact of the various architectures and configuration decisions in a comparable way.